Ride-The-Lightning/RTL/.github/docs/Core_lightning_setup.md

       "lnNode": "Core Lightning Testnet # 1",
       "lnImplementation": "CLN",
       "Authentication": {
-        "macaroonPath": "<Modify to include the path of the folder with .commando including filename>", "configPath": "<Optional - Config file path for core lightning>" },
+        "runePath": "<Modify to include the path of the folder including filename which contains `rune`>", "configPath": "<Optional - Config file path for core lightning>" },
       "Settings": {